ekimb/pasha/README.md

 </p>
 <h1><center>PASHA: Parallel Algorithms for Small Hitting Set Approximations</center></h1>

-**PASHA** (Parallel Algorithms for Approximating Compact Universal Hitting Sets) is a tool for finding approximations for a small universal hitting set (a small set of k-mers that hits every sequence of length L).
+**PASHA** (Parallel Algorithms for Small Hitting Set Approximations) is a tool for finding approximations for a small universal hitting set (a small set of k-mers that hits every sequence of length L).
 A detailed description of the functionality of PASHA, along with results in set size, running time, memory usage and CPU utilization are provided in:

 > Ekim, B., Orenstein, Y., Berger, B. Parallel algorithms for approximating compact universal hitting sets. *bioRxiv* (2019).